Brian Schatz: Early career

 After college, Schatz returned to Hawaii, where he taught at Punahou before taking other jobs in the nonprofit sector.
 He was briefly a member of the Green Party.

 Schatz had become active in the community as a teenager through his involvement in Youth for Environmental Services.
 He then served as CEO of Helping Hands Hawaii and director of the Makiki Community Library and of the Center for a Sustainable Future.
 In March 2010, Schatz stepped down from Helping Hands to run for lieutenant governor.
 He was a member of the 2007 class of the Pacific Century Fellows.

+Early political career

 Hawaii House of Representatives (1998–2006)

 In 1998, Schatz challenged the incumbent State Representative of the 24th district of the Hawaii House of Representatives, Republican Sam Aiona, and won, 53%–47%.
 In the 2000 rematch he was reelected, 57%–43%.

 In 2002 he ran in the newly redrawn 25th House district, and defeated Republican Bill Hols, 69%–31%.
 In 2004 he defeated Republican Tracy Okubo, 64%–36%.
 The 25th district includes Makiki and Tantalus on Oahu.